popcord/Tensor.art-Scraper/README.md

    python TensorScraper.py
    ```
 4. Follow the on-screen instructions to proceed with the web scraping process.
-5. Once completed, the extracted data will be stored in a JSON file named `models_data.json` by default.
+5. Once completed, the extracted data will be stored in a JSON file named `models_data.json` or `loras_data.json`, depending on the user's choice.
 6. You can customize the script by modifying the constants defined in the script, such as `SCRAPE_URL`, `HTML_FILENAME`, `JSON_FILENAME`, and `WAIT_TIME`.

 ## Requirements